7hacker/data-structures-algorithms-in-python/README.md

 findMinInRotatedArray.py : Find the minimum element in a sorted array that has been rotated (rotated from the right end any number of times)

+genPrimes.py : Generate some Primes using a bit array - a cool technique I learnt

 graph.py : Build your own graph using this Graph Library

 graph_cycle.py : detect if a graph has a cycle or not